CIH Bank

-CIH Bank (formerly Crédit Immobilier et Hôtelier) is a bank based in Casablanca, Morocco.
+CIH Bank, formerly Crédit Immobilier et Hôtelier, is a Moroccan bank based in Casablanca.
 Originally focused on financing the real estate and hospitality sectors, the bank has since expanded its operations to become a universal banking institution, offering a full range of financial services to both individuals and businesses.

 CIH Bank is controlled by the Caisse de Dépôt et de Gestion (CDG), which holds 67.55% of its capital, primarily through its subsidiary Massira Capital Management.

 History

 The bank was established in 1920 under the name Caisse de prêts immobiliers du Maroc (CPIM).
 Following its expansion into the hospitality sector in 1967, it changed its name to Crédit Immobilier et Hôtelier.

-Due to limited capitalization in Morocco’s hotel industry, CIH became a major source of financing for the sector.
-Hotels unable to repay their loans were often transferred to the bank’s ownership.
+Due to limited capitalization in Morocco's hotel industry, CIH became a major source of financing for the sector.
+Hotels unable to repay their loans were often transferred to the bank's ownership.

 CIH scandal

 In the late 1990s, the CIH scandal erupted.
 The bank was on the brink of collapse and was allegedly used as a slush fund for years.
 Nearly half of its loan portfolio—around 10 billion dirhams—consisted of non-performing loans.
 The legal case lasted nearly two decades.

 Moulay Zine Zahidi, who served as CIH president from 1994 to 1998, fled Morocco under dramatic circumstances and took refuge in Spain.
 Claiming to be a victim of the Moroccan state, he gave a controversial interview in which he alleged that he had been ordered to extend credit to insolvent clients.

 His predecessor, Othman Slimani, father of writer Leïla Slimani, was also implicated.
 He was imprisoned before being later exonerated.